slateci/slateci.github.io/_docs/quickstart/slate-client.md

 ---
 title: SLATE Client
-overview: Notes on SLATE client
+overview: Using SLATE from the command line

 order: 100